InstLatx64/InstLatX64_Demo/README.md

 # CPU_Props.*
 detection of CPU properties for dispatching code paths
 # Zen3_Demo.*
-code for examining of the issue ports AVX instructions in AMD Zen3/Vermeer CPU (CPUID A20F10).
+code for examining of the issue ports x87, MMX, SSE, AVX instructions in AMD Zen3/Vermeer CPU (CPUID A20F10).
 It is based on ideas from uops.info.
 Output example: \Results\Zen3_Demo.txt

 ## References
 *  Geoff Langdale [Why Ice Lake is Important (a bit-basher’s perspective)](https://branchfree.org/2019/05/29/why-ice-lake-is-important-a-bit-bashers-perspective/)